 Solar Energy Project Considerations

 The Department of Agriculture provides the document linked below for use by solar energy developers when they are considering solar projects that may impact prime farmland resources.
 Developers should plan on DoAg review taking up to 30 days once we have the information necessary to make a determination as to whether or not the project will materially affect the status of prime farmland.
-For additional information, please contact Stephen Anderson in the Office of the Commissioner at either Stephen.Anderson@ct.gov or at (860) 713-2592.
+For additional information, please contact Eileen Underwood in the Resource Preservation Unit at either firstname.lastname@example.org or (860) 819-0580.

 The Connecticut Department of Agriculture has compiled a list of programs to assist projects addressing agricultural energy efficiency.